 Add the baking soda solution slowly to the item with hydrochloric acid, pouring no more than 1/2 gallon at a time.
 Wait five minutes between each 1/2 gallon pour until you run out of the water and baking soda solution.

 Test to ensure the acid has been neutralized.
 Mix a small amount of baking soda no more than 3 tbsp. to 1/2 cup water in the bucket.
-Gently pour the baking soda on the product that had hydrochloric acid on it.
+Gently pour the baking soda on the item that had hydrochloric acid on it.
 If you notice a fizzing reaction after pouring the water and baking soda solution, pour more baking soda and water solution on the item to neutralize the hydrochloric acid.
-If there is no reaction, the hydrochloric acid has been successfully neutralized and the item can be handled safely.
+If you see no reaction, you have successfully neutralized the hydrochloric acid; you can safely handle the item.
+If you have any doubts about remaining acid, simply add more baking soda solution.
+The baking soda is safe, so there's little harm in overdoing it.